Liverpool Title Hopes Ebb Away After West Ham Draw - UrduPoint

 Liverpool Title Hopes Ebb Away After West Ham Draw

-The four-day Chilam Josh festival will be held in three Kalash valleys, including Bumburet, Birir and Rumbur from May 13 to 17 to entertain the tourists from various parts of the country
+West Ham effectively snuffed out Liverpool's slim Premier League title hopes on Saturday, coming back to draw 2-2 at the London Stadium

-London, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2024) Jurgen Klopp said he was "not in the mood" to discuss Liverpool's Premier League title chances after a 2-2 draw at West Ham on Saturday effectively snuffed out their hopes.
+London, (APP - UrduPoint / Pakistan Point News - 27th Apr, 2024) West Ham effectively snuffed out Liverpool's slim Premier League title hopes on Saturday, coming back to draw 2-2 at the London Stadium.

-Just weeks ago Liverpool were on course for a quadruple of trophies but Klopp's final season at Anfield is fizzling out.
+Jarrod Bowen put the home team ahead in the closing minutes of a forgettable first half but Andy Robertson levelled after the break.

-The latest blow came at the London Stadium, where the visitors realistically had to win to have any chance of staying in the hunt alongside Arsenal and Manchester City.
+A bizarre Alphonse Areola own goal 20 minutes into the second period put the visitors in front but Michail Antonio pulled West Ham level in the 77th minute.

 Liverpool were on the front foot from the start at the London Stadium but energy quickly drained out of the encounter and the atmosphere went flat.

-The contest livened up in the closing minutes of the first period, with Luis Diaz hitting the post for the visitors after good work down the left.
+The contest livened up in the closing minutes of the first period, with Luis Diaz hitting the post for the visitors in the 40th minute after good work down the left.

-Two minutes later Liverpool goalkeeper Allison was called into action, making a sharp save from Jarrod Bowen's deflected shot.
+Two minutes later Liverpool goalkeeper Allison Becker was called into action, making a sharp save from Bowen's deflected shot.

 But he was powerless to keep out Bowen's header from the resulting corner, which took the England forward to 16 Premier League goals this season.

-Liverpool emerged for the second half with renewed intent and Ryan Gravenberch fired over from just inside the box.
+Liverpool emerged for the second half with renewed intent and Ryan Gravenberch fired over from the edge of the box.

-They were back on terms in the 48th minute when Robertson squeezed a shot past Areola at his near post.
+But they were back on terms in the 48th minute when Andy Robertson squeezed a shot past Areola at his near post.

 Gravenberch attempted a flick minutes later but the chance went begging.